SEKY443/Android-LibreThing/README.md

 ## Building it

-There's no ready-made download yet — for now, building it yourself is the only way to get it onto your device.
-It sounds more intimidating than it is; you're mostly just running a couple of scripts.

 **You'll need:** [Android Studio](https://developer.android.com/studio) (which also installs the Android SDK/NDK for you), and the [Go](https://go.dev/dl/) programming language.